ishanGIT1995/Weather-App-ReactJS/README.md

-## A weather App built using React
+# A weather App built using React and  gives current weather details according to city name